-The Olbiil Era Kell (OEK) operates as a bicameral national legislature, consisting of two chambers that work together to create, review, and pass laws.
+The Olbiil Era Kelulau (OEK) operates as a bicameral national legislature, consisting of two chambers that work together to create, review, and pass laws.
 These are the Senate and the House of Delegates.
 Both chambers have distinct roles but share the common duty of representing the interests of the Palauan people.

 The Senate